micheal-earl/mitwi/README.md

 Here's why:

 - Deno is an incredible javascript runtime.
-It even support NPM modules.
+It even support npm modules.
   However, it barely supports npm modules.
 Many of the things I tried simply did not work.
 - Deno Deploy is an awesome service for deploying your deno based apps.